Sorry, you need to enable JavaScript to visit this website.

 Teachers must be equipped to avoid exclusion in the school

 The work of preventing hate crimes begins in school.
-The Danish Centre for Prevention of Extremism and the Absalon University College have previously developed an inspiration catalog for school leaders and teachers; "Democratic communities - Prevention of polarization and exclusion in school".
+The Danish Centre for Prevention of Extremism and the Absalon University College have previously developed an inspiration catalogue for school leaders and teachers; "Democratic communities - Prevention of polarisation and exclusion in school".
 This has been done in close collaboration with the National Agency for Education and Quality.
-The inspiration catalog must now be disseminated by improving the skills of teachers and lecturers in the specific methods that appear in the catalog.
+The inspiration catalogue must now be disseminated by improving the skills of teachers and lecturers in the specific methods that appear in the catalogue.

 Young-to-young dialogue between denominations must be expanded